 APL Housing Aid can be combined with Visale.

-Financial assistance for private or university accommodation: Students can apply to the Caisse d’Allocations Familiales (CAF) for housing assistance known as APL (Aide Pour le Logement).
-This aid enables you to reduce your monthly rent (around 80 euros for a room in a hall of residence), from the second month of rental, the first month being the “mois de carence”.
-The application procedure is available from your student residence.
-The assistance applies to monthly rents, not fortnightly rents.
+Financial assistance for private or university housing: Students can apply to the Family Allowance Fund (CAF) for housing assistance called APL (Aide Pour le Logement).
+This assistance allows you to reduce your monthly rent (approximately €80 for a room in a university residence), starting from the second month of rental, with the first month being the “waiting period.”
+The application procedure is available at your student residence.
+The assistance applies to monthly rents; fortnightly rents are not covered.

 Transport